 This command may be used to exit a macro, usually from within a conditional (if-then-else) statement within the macro.
-It has no effect if sent over a communications port from an external controller.

 REQUEST RESPONSE COMMAND exit <cr></cr> OK <crlf></crlf>

 macro (macro command)

 This command may be used as a query to read one command from a macro, or as an update to set a command.
 The command is specified by using the 2 dimensional address syntax.
 Addresses for the first dimension specify the macro and must be in the range 1 to 256.
 Addresses for the second dimension specify the index of the command within the macro and must be in the range 1 to 64.
 The data type is string, with a limit of 110 characters.